ScottLogic/blog/_posts/2024-11-01-an-introduction-into-karate-test-automation.markdown

 Karate lets us write our test scenarios straight out the box - there's no need to write Java glue code or step-definitions like Cucumber.
-The example below showcases this perfectly - there's no additional setup needed or extra digging into the technical behind-the-scenes implementation in order to get testing our services.
+The example below showcases this perfectly - there's no additional setup needed or extra digging into the technical, behind-the-scenes implementation in order to get testing our services.

 Let's take a look - say we want to send a request to an endpoint to list users (we'll use [reqres](https://reqres.in/) for the examples in this post):